TFHS Student Handbook

 Lockers

 Lockers are provided to students for their convenience to keep necessary school materials.
 All students will be assigned a lock.
 There is no fee to use a school locker or a lock but if the lock is not returned to the office at the end of the school year, the student(s) will be assessed a $5.00 replacement charge.
 Personal locks may not be used and will be cut off and returned to the student.
 Drug dogs will be used in searches of lockers on campus.
-The school accepts no responsibility for the safety of any items left in a locker, and further advises against leaving any valuable items in lockers since they are not constructed in a manner to provide total security.
+The school accepts no responsibility for the safety of any items left in a locker, and further advises against leaving any valuable items in lockers if not choosing to use the lock.
 The school maintains the authority to issue, reassign, or deny locker privileges when necessary.
 Students who abuse their locker privileges, by not keeping lockers reasonably clean, by slamming locker doors, by damaging lockers or failing to treat school property appropriately will be subject to the school’s disciplinary policy, repair costs and lose their locker privileges.
 Lockers must be clean and free of items or pictures that refer to illegal drugs, alcohol or tobacco/vapor products/alternative nicotine products, or of a profane nature.
 The fronts of the lockers are not to be decorated in any way unless authorized by the office.
 The use of tape is not allowed on lockers.
+No stickers may be applied to the locker (inside or outside).
 All lockers will have a large magnet for student use.

 Sign-Out / In Procedures